Alfresco/docs-alfresco/digital-workspace/latest/develop/introduction.md

 export class AppExtensionsModule {}
 ```

-Promoting in a different environment
+### Promoting in a different environment

-Once built, the compiled ADF-based application is available as a collection of files directly in the dist folder.
-The promotion of the distribution of the application in a different environment can be done simply by copying the files in the target server.
+Once built, the compiled ADF-based application is available as a collection of files directly in the `dist` folder.
+The promotion of the distribution of the application in a different environment can be done by copying the files in the target server.

-Also in this case, nothing differs from a standard Angular application and the same tips and best practices can be followed.
+Also in this case, nothing differs from a standard Angular application, and the same tips and best practices can be followed.

-Conclusions
-In this content you learned the most common and basic tasks for ADW and any ADF-based application.